sverweij/dependency-cruiser/doc/cli.md

 | `no-duplicate-dep-types` | Warn if a dependency occurs in your package.json more than once (technically: has more than one dependency type) |

 </details>

+### `--metrics`

+Makes dependency-cruiser calculate stability metrics (number of dependents, number of dependencies and 'instability' (`# dependencies/ (# dependencies + # dependents)`)) for all folders.
+These metrics are adapted from _Agile software development: principles, patterns, and practices_ by Robert C Martin (ISBN 0-13-597444-5).

+Currently this output is only reflected in the `json` and the `metrics` reporter.
+Some other reporters will follow suit later.

+- These metrics substitute 'components' and 'classes' from that Martin's book with 'folders' and 'modules'; the closest relatives, that work for the most programming styles in JavaScript (and its derivative languages).
+- For output-type `metrics` this command line switch is implied, so there's no need to specify it there.
+- Not on by default as it's relatively resource intensive (especially when dependency-cruiser doesn't already derives dependents of folders.)

 ### `--info` showing what alt-js are supported